kaishx/wfa/README.md

 That's when I decided to implement a C++ module to replace run_opt and numba_bt in `numba_wfa` to improve speeds even further.

-Hence, the latter part of this project therefore focuses on comparing these two acceleration strategies—Numba JIT vs. the C++ module—for the core optimization loop inside the Walk-Forward Analysis (WFA) engine.
+Hence, the latter part of this project therefore focuses on comparing these two acceleration strategies for the core optimization loop inside the Walk-Forward Analysis (WFA) engine: Numba JIT vs. the C++ module

 The main computational bottleneck of WFA occurs in the optimization and backtest loops.
 For each in-sample window, the engine iterates through hundreds of parameter combinations and executes the backtest logic thousands of times.
 To evaluate the performance benefit of the C++ module, I made a stress test to compare both implementations.